BioClub/BHA5/participants/jun/index.md

 - DMEM
 - TENGA MEN's Loupe
 - condomm
+- 3D printer

 #### work with
-- the lab in Tukuba university
+- the lab in Tukuba university (if possible)

+#### the question
+- how can i check what kind of bacterias I have
+- the procedure of centrifuge